VapiAI/server-example-serverless-vercel/api/functions/README.md

 ## Function Invocation

-You need to create a Vapi Assistant which will contain the function information and when to invoke it as part of the systemPrompt in the model configuration.
+You need to create a Vapi Assistant which will contain the function information and when to invoke it as part of the systemPrompt in the messages in the model configuration.
 Sample Assistant configuration is here.

 ```JSON
 {